Henry Morgenthau III: Early life and education

 He graduated from Deerfield Academy in 1935 and Princeton University in 1939.
 During his time at university, he ran on the cross country team, worked on Theatre Intime, and was an editorial-board member of the Daily Princetonian.
 Despite his family's social stature, Morgenthau was frozen out of bicker (excluded from Eating club membership) as a sophomore in 1937, along with four of the other 11 Jewish students in the class.

+Career

 During World War II, Morgenthau served in the US Army.
-From 1945, he was involved in the television business, at various times working as an author, producer and manager for the larger national institutions like NBC, CBS and ABC, while serving as President of Gannaway-Morgenthau Productions, Inc. From 1955-77, Morgenthau was a chief producer of WGBH (Boston).
+From 1945, he was involved in the television business, at various times working as an author, producer and manager for the larger national institutions like NBC, CBS and ABC, while serving as President of Gannaway-Morgenthau Productions, Inc. From 1955 to 1977, Morgenthau was a chief producer of WGBH (Boston).

 His shows at WGBH won Peabody, Emmy, United Press International, Educational Film Library Association, and Flaherty Film Festival awards.
 He also served as acting program manager at WYNC.
 Morgenthau served as a vice president of the Eleanor Roosevelt Institute.
 He also was a manager of the Morse Communication Center at Brandeis University.

 Morgenthau III was producer of Prospects of Mankind with Eleanor Roosevelt (1959), The Negro and the American Promise (1963), and Conversation with Svetlana Alliluyeva (daughter of Stalin) (1967).
 He was a contributor to Screamers (2006 film) and story editor of A Tale of Two Christmases (December 21, 1952).